-It might seem ironic to some that formal management experience is not a prerequisite for getting into a top MBA program.
-It is important to keep in mind that an MBA education is for those who aspire to become managers and is not necessarily exclusive to those who already are managers.
-So, if you are fretting about the fact that you have not had any subordinates to date and feel that overseeing a staff is a prerequisite to getting in to a top program, you are adhering to a myth and should worry no more.
-Instead, think about how you have simply excelled in your position and made the most of the leadership opportunities before you.
+Formal managerial experience is not a prerequisite for admission to a top MBA program—a truth some applicants might find ironic.
+Keep in mind that an MBA education is for individuals who aspire to become managers and is not exclusive to those who already are managers.
+If you are fretting about the fact that you have not had any subordinates to date and believe that having overseen a staff is a prerequisite to gaining admission to a top program, you are adhering to a myth and can stop worrying.
+Instead, think about the ways you have excelled in your position and made the most of the leadership opportunities you have had.

-So, for example, consider the many investment banking analysts who apply to MBA programs each year.
-While analysts are at the bottom of the banks’ organizational charts and therefore do not have staffs to manage, they still have demanding jobs and have to perform at high-levels each day to succeed.
-So, most analysts can tell the story of thriving in an ultra-competitive environment and thus reveal their professional excellence via their resumes, essays and recommendations.
-And, even if most analysts do not have staffs of their own, there are still ample opportunities for second year analysts to train and mentor first year analysts and for third year analysts to mentor and train first and second year analysts.
-So, without a title and a staff, investment banking analysts can still show leadership and de facto management skills.
+For example, consider the numerous investment banking analysts who apply to MBA programs each year.
+Although analysts are at the bottom of the banks’ organizational charts and therefore do not have staffs to manage, they still have demanding jobs and must perform exceptionally well each day to succeed.
+Most analysts can tell the story of thriving in an ultracompetitive environment and thus reveal their professional excellence via their resumes, essays, and recommendations.
+And even if most analysts do not have staffs of their own, ample opportunities still exist for senior analysts to train and mentor newer analysts.
+So, even without a title and a staff, investment banking analysts can find ways to demonstrate their leadership and de facto management skills.
 And we imagine that with sufficient reflection and brainstorming, you can, too.